BruhGaming1776/BananaCrumbs.US/terms-of-service.md

   - Time gained for premium benefits and features after paying discounted price(s) during this promotion will not incur additional costs for users during the gained time once payment is processed and accepted.
   - Users will not be able to gain additional time at a last given promotional price if the promotion expires.
 Users will need to wait until another promotion occurs if a date has passed which is specified in promotional terms and conditions to gain access to promotional prices again, which may be priced the same or different from the last promotion at the discretion of BananaCrumbs, LLC.

+- Auctions
+  - We provide auctions for domains which we do not wish to keep.
+  - We reserve the right to terminate this service at any time.
+  - For more information on auctions, please see https://tempmail.lol/auction.html
+  - For more information on terms and conditions for auctions, please see https://tempmail.lol/auctions-terms-of-service.html

 - Downgrades
   - After the given time on a service for your account runs out or expires, you will not be able to use the premium benefits and features on your account until you add more time to your BananaCrumbs ID.
+  - You may choose to add more time or not add more time at your discretion once your account is downgraded.

 - Price changes
   - We reserve the right to change the cost of any of our services; however, we will post an announcement 30 (thirty) days in advance on our website https://bananacrumbs.us as well as https://tempmail.lol/pricing.html
-  - Price changes may not exceed a 30% change (delta) from any given last price.
+  - Price changes may not exceed a 30% change (delta) to a new price.
+  - Prices may rise up to 30% or fall down to 30% of the original price(s) when we change our price(s).
   - Certain packages may be negotiated between us and specific users if requested by our contact email linked on the pricing website.

 - Refunds